 How do situations of alleged abuse come to the BC SPCA’s attention?

-We are very fortunate to have a call centre.
-So, all members of the public can contact our call centre and report a suspected case of an animal in distress.
+Members of the public can contact our Animal Helpline and report a suspected case of an animal in distress.
 While we definitely have cases that are defined as cruelty cases, it’s important to note that the vast majority of cases that come to us are not about people who are intentionally harming or being cruel to the animals.
 Many individuals we interact with are dealing with mental health challenges or economic barriers which might explain why they can’t provide care for their animals.
 So that is where most of our animal protection officers spend their time, helping these people and their animals so their animals are not put in further distress.

 When a complaint about suspected neglect or cruelty is reported, what are next steps for the BC SPCA?